ndau/commands/docker/README.md

 ## Build

 1. Install Docker
-1. Put `machine_user_key` from 1password into the `commands` repo root directory to gain access to private oneiro-ndev repos at image build time
+1. Put `machine_user_key` from 1password into the `commands` repo root directory to gain access to private ndau repos at image build time
 1. Run `docker/bin/buildimage.sh` to build the `ndauimage` locally
 1. Optionally you can upload the image to S3; instructions provided by `buildimge.sh` output